tari-project/tari-dan/README.md

 ### Get airdropped base layer (Mino)Tari tokens to pay for fees

-Before the user can start submitting transactions to the network, it has to obtain base layer (Mino)Tari tokens.
+Before the user can start submitting transactions to the network, it has to obtain base layer (Mino)Tari tokens to pay for fees.
 At the moment, the simplest way to do so is to request an airdrop of (free test) tokens from the network itself.
 In order to do so, the user should first create an account, using the tari wallet client, as follows: